Please Wait a Moment

 Oversee the ALC Application Process

-• Clarify policy and criteria when discrepancies arise in an applicant
+• Clarify policy and criteria when discrepancies arise and informing staff liaison of all expectations of ALC applications

 Review ALC Requirements

-• Manage Fast Track designations and requirements
+• Manage the Fast Track program and requirements

-• Review ALC Exam when concerns arise
+• Review the ALC Exam when concerns arise

 Budget & Finance Committee